 The governor's intent was that God not be held responsible for these destructive forces that sometimes are very costly in terms of the loss of life and property.
 It caused one congressman to comment—apparently this man was either sponsor of the bill, or something—"To say that God didn't create tornadoes is just like saying that He didn't create spring rains.
 If God didn't create the universe and all the forces in it, then I don't know who did."
 As far as I know, "acts of God" stayed in there.

-Since we've got God involved in this, let's go back to Hebrews 1:3 where it talks to us about our Savior, and describes Him.
+Since we have got God involved in this, let us go back to Hebrews 1:3 where it talks to us about our Savior, and describes Him.

 Hebrews 1:1-3 GOD, who at sundry [various] times and in divers [different] manners spoke in time past unto the fathers by the prophets, has in these last days spoken unto us by his Son, whom he has appointed heir of all things, by whom also he made the worlds; who being the brightness of his glory, and the express image of his person, and upholding all things by the word of his power, when he had by himself purged our sins, sat down on the right hand of the Majesty on high.